DFRLab/interference2020-Data/README.md

 Consider testing the visualization locally before you push changes to the live website.

 1. Follow [the instructions in the data visualization repository](https://github.com/DFRLab/interference2020/blob/master/README.md) to have it run on your local computer.
 2. Go to `src/inputs/dataPaths.js` and change `data` to the local data csv file.
+Note: The local data csv must be located in the public folder.
 3. Open http://localhost:5000 in a modern browser and check, if everything is displayed correctly.